kevinbaijnath/trending-topics/README.md

 ## Overview
 This repository contains an app that will calculate the trending topics from a fixed set of RSS feeds.
 Currently the application uses the RSS feeds provided by CNN, NYTimes and Fox News.

+## Built with
+This app uses typescript and node.js (koa and koa-router for the server).
+AVA is used as the test runner.

 ## How to run the application
 1. Clone the repository
 2. Navigate to the directory and run `npm install` (requires node.js)